Coiot/cbr-main/src/albums/episode2.md

     do construct one of the greatest wonders of the world, the fierce Statue of Zeus.
     That city capture bonus is spicy, but you can’t capture cities without an army, and right now the Selk’nam aren’t boasting much.
 They do have their UU, the K’mal.
-    It’s a cheaper, slightly stronger spearman that can move after attacking — I’m not sure how useful those skirmish tactics will be in a full-on invasion, mind.</p><p>Elsewhere, Parthia peace out with the Seljuqs, keeping Hamadan.
-That’s a wise call, as the next couple of cities were much better defended — but will they preserve their momentum and turn on a preoccupied Kazakhs next?
+    It’s a cheaper, slightly stronger spearman that can move after attacking—I’m not sure how useful those skirmish tactics will be in a full-on invasion, mind.</p><p>Elsewhere, Parthia peace out with the Seljuqs, keeping Hamadan.
+That’s a wise call, as the next couple of cities were much better defended—but will they preserve their momentum and turn on a preoccupied Kazakhs next?
 On the other hand, I have no idea how many spare kidneys Havel offered to Mehmed to land his Czech Republic a peace treaty with the Ottomans, without even conceding Ostrava.
 A lucky break